igruk/gif-bot/README.md

 ## How It Works

+First, when a user presses the /start command the bot saves user's information in the **MongoDB** database and writes a greeting message.

 When a user sends a GIF with a meme, the bot saves it to disk in the MP4 format, breaks it down into frames using **OpenCV**, and then saves the non-identical frames to a folder.
 The similarity between frames is checked using **PIL** and **ImageHash** library.

 The app then goes through the saved images in the folder and, using the **Requests** library, performs a Google search for the image.
 After receiving the search results page, the app uses web scraping to find the meme's name.